tjimenez1997/Laundry-CS-355/README.md

 1. https://sourceforge.net/projects/xming/files/latest/download (Install and run the following)

-2. On linux subsystem: export DISPLAY=:0
+2. export DISPLAY=:0

-3. subl ./ (can edit files)
+3. DISPLAY=:0 /opt/sublime_text/sublime_text

+You should be able to edit any text/code file using sublime text

-Instructions also located on guide: https://www.maketecheasier.com/install-linux-subsystem-for-windows10/
+Instructions also located on guide: https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/
 ```

 **Congrats, if you made it up to here you can finally run the frontend and backend.**